Christmas in Quebec City

 Good to Know: It costs 4$ per person to go down the slide, and up to 4 people can ride at once.
 If you have a group of 4, then the 4th person is free (its $12 for 4 people.)
 Children under 3 are free, and anyone under 10 needs to be accompanied by an adult.

-10. Do a Quebec City Christmas walking tour
+11. Do a Quebec City Christmas walking tour

-Quebec City is likely one of the most beautiful cities at Christmas in North America.
 There’s a walking tour in Quebec City that focuses on some of the most beautiful places to see at Christmas.
 Many of them have already been mentioned in this blog post.

 Quebec City Christmas walking tour

 But if you’re short on time, or its your first time in Quebec City, then this might be the perfect option to help you see everything you want to see, and give you some interesting tidbits as to the history of the old buildings you will see.
-Plus, it includes a free hot chooclate!

 Book your Quebec City Christmas walking tour here

-11. Indulge at Schlemereck des Galleries Gourmandes
+12. Indulge at Schlemereck des Galleries Gourmandes

 Stop in Schlemereck des Galleries Gourmandes for a foodie experience and some tasty treats.
 There’s a huge variety of bakeries, sweets and candies.

 Schlemereck des Galleries Gourmandes is located inside Galerie de la Capitale, which is a shopping mall in Old Quebec.
-There are over 200 stores, and big name brands, so its another place to do some shopping too.
+There are over 200 stores, and big-name brands, so its another place to do some shopping too.

 Where to Stay in Quebec City at Christmas